OverlordZorn/CVO-Auxiliary/addons/ula/readme.md

 # Unhide Layer Action

 ## What this?

-Creates an Ace Interaction on an object to simulate the building of "something", by unhiding the objects sind a layer.
+Creates an Ace Interaction on an object.
+The object needs to be near a set of editor objects inside a layer with a certain name.
+When the action is being executed, it simulates the building of "something", by unhiding the objects in the defined layer - one after another - based on bbjects ASL from lowest to highest object.
+Multiple people can work together and build things faster.

 ## Showcase